Light Emitting Diode (LED) FAQs

 LED devices have some advantages of low cost and lower safety classification than lasers.
 However, LEDs have disadvantages which mean they are not normally used for long range FSO links.
 These include:

-- Hard to modulate fast: high drive currents are required, therefore making high speed FSO links are problematic
+- Hard to modulate fast: high drive currents are required, therefore making high speed FSO links problematic.

 LED technology

-LEDs are made from a wide range of semiconductor materials.
-The emitted peak wavelength depends on the semiconductor material chosen and how it is processed.
-LEDs can be made which emit in the visible or near infrared part of the spectrum.
+LEDs are made from a wide range of semiconductor materials, which, with the processing, determine the emitted peak wavelength, in the visible or near infrared part of the spectrum.

 For Further Information